How to Make Rhubarb Barbecue Sauce – A Savory Rhubarb Recipe

 This rhubarb barbecue sauce is a unique, tasty way to enjoy rhubarb.
 It’s a delicious savory rhubarb recipe that’s ideal for barbecue favorites like pulled pork, chicken, ribs or burgers.

-Check out: Easy Rhubarb Pulled Pork
+Check out: Easy Rhubarb Pulled Pork, Cranberry Molasses BBQ Sauce

 Your guests and family will be pleasantly surprised to hear rhubarb makes an appearance in this tasty sauce.
 They’ll love the perfect blend of spicy, tart and sweet.

 We love the recipe just as is, but the beauty of homemade is that you get to make it the way you like it best.
 This recipe is versatile enough that you can adjust some of the seasonings to make it the perfect sauce for you.
-Do you like it spicy?
-Add more cayenne pepper or better yet, replace the cayenne pepper with finely diced chili peppers.
-Do you like it smoky?
-Add liquid smoke or smoky paprika until you reach your preferred level of smokiness.
-Do you like it sweet?
-Add more brown sugar, molasses or even a little honey.

 Recipe for Rhubarb Barbecue Sauce